 What Are Private Keys?

-A private key is like a password to a digital bank account, and you can have as many private keys as you have assets.
-Exodus makes it easy so that 90% of the time, you never have to worry about your private keys.
-Your private keys are hidden inside Exodus, and they can only be exported using our developer menu - this way, you're the only one that has access to your private keys.
+A private key is like a password to a digital bank account and you can have as many private keys as you have addresses.
+Exodus makes it easy so that 90% of the time you never have to worry about your private keys.
+Your private keys are hidden inside Exodus and they can only be viewed using our developer menu - this way, you're the only one that has access to your private keys.

 When you first opened your Exodus wallet, your private keys were created.
 It was actually your private keys that mathematically generated your public addresses, so they are connected.
 You can think of a private key as the proof that you own a public address.
 Without the private key, you cannot prove that the funds in the public address are yours.